Process Lasso Documentation

 CPU Affinities

-Set persistent CPU affinities so that processes run on the desired set of CPUs every time they launch.
+Set permanent CPU affinities so that processes run on the desired set of CPUs every time they launch.

 CPU Sets